chrisnoonan98675/site/xl-testview/how-to/connect-to-a-jenkins-job.markdown

 - import
 ---

-If you import test results from Jenkins, XL TestView will automatically create a test specification with the same name as the Jenkins job (if it does not already exist).

-To connect them so that Jenkins will send test results to XL TestView, you must install and configure the XL TestView plugin for Jenkins.
+XL TestView provides a jenkins plugin that will send the results of a jenkins build automatically to XL TestView.
+This article describes how to install and configure the XL TestView Jenkins plugin.

 ## Step 1 Install the XL TestView plugin